Nearly Optimal Approximation of Matrix Functions by the Lanczos Method: Abstract

 \section{Abstract}

-We study the Lanczos method for approximating the action of a symmetric matrix function $f(\vec{A})$ on a vector $\vec{b}$ (Lanczos-FA).
-For the function $\vec{A}^{-1}$, it is known that the error of Lanczos-FA after $k$ iterations matches the error of the best approximation from the Krylov subspace of degree $k$ when $\vec{A}$ is positive definite.
-We prove that the same holds, up to a multiplicative approximation factor, when $f$ is a rational function with no poles in the interval containing $\vec{A}$'s eigenvalues.
-The approximation factor depends the degree of $f$'s denominator and the condition number of $\vec{A}$, but not on the number of iterations $k$.
-Experiments confirm that our bound accurately predicts the convergence of Lanczos-FA.
-Moreover, we believe that our result provides strong theoretical justification for the excellent practical performance that has long by observed of the Lanczos method, both for approximating rational functions and functions like $\vec{A}^{-1/2}\vec{b}$ that are well approximated by rationals.
+Approximating the action of a matrix function $f(\vec{A})$ on a vector $\vec{b}$ is an increasingly important primitive in machine learning, data science, and statistics, with applications such as sampling high dimensional Gaussians, Gaussian process regression and Bayesian inference, principle component analysis, and approximating Hessian spectral densities.
+Over the past decade, a number of algorithms enjoying strong theoretical guarantees have been proposed for this task.
+Many of the most successful belong to a family of algorithms called \emph{Krylov subspace methods}.
+Remarkably, a classic Krylov subspace method, called the Lanczos method for matrix functions (Lanczos-FA), frequently outperforms newer methods in practice.
+Our main result is a theoretical justification for this finding: we show that, for a natural class of \emph{rational functions}, Lanczos-FA matches the error of the best possible Krylov subspace method up to a multiplicative approximation factor.
+The approximation factor depends on the degree of $f(x)$'s denominator and the condition number of $\vec{A}$, but not on the number of iterations $k$.
+Our result provides a strong justification for the excellent performance of Lanczos-FA, especially on functions that are well approximated by rationals, such as the matrix square root.